Erin-1919/Erin-1919.github.io/_posts/2021-01-12-Doggone-Candidacy-Exam.md

 ![mindmap](/assets/img/20210112/mind_map_part.png)

 I suppose nobody would think a PhD candidacy exam is a fun stuff.
 Mine was scheduled for Jan.
 12th, 2021.
 I survived, although the whole prep. was overwhelming and intense.
 I started the prep. study in the middle of Nov., and it lasted for about two months, obviously, throughout the whole Christmas.
-One of my examiners is in the field of photogrammetry, so I had to study from zero and went through all kinds of calculus/linear algebra equations.
+One of my examiners is in the field of photogrammetry, so I had to learn from scratch and went through all kinds of calculus/linear algebra equations.
 I'm not here to complain but hope to encourage people who have to go through a PhD candidacy exam but do not come with an idealy matched background -- like me -- hold a Master of Science in Forestry but do a PhD in Geomatics Engineering.

 Here are some points I would recommend:
 - Start early and set up small goals for each week.